sonai-commits/early-modern-printer-attribution/README.md

 - Python 3.11 or newer
-- A CUDA-capable GPU with at least 16 GB of memory (for Qwen 14B inference; smaller language models can be substituted with edits)
+- A CUDA-capable GPU with at least 16 GB of memory (for Qwen 14B inference or any other smaller language models can be substituted with edits)
 - Around 10 GB of disk space for the corpus, encoder weights, and Ollama model